 1. Third of your customers use the site search

-According to eConsultancy, 30% of e-shop customers use site search.
-That means they already know what they are looking for and expect to find it in a shortest way.
-This ratio is getting higher with more products listed in the eshop - until it becomes the most useful navigation element.
+According to our research on more than 500 online stores across Europe, more than one-fifth of all e-commerce website visitors use the site search to find the products they want to buy.
+That means they already know what they are looking for and expect to find it in the shortest way.
+This ratio is getting higher with more products listed in the e-shop – until it becomes the most useful navigation element.
 Of course, we don’t have to talk about e-shops only.
 Search in knowledge bases, news, blogs or any other information portal is crucial for finding the right content.

 This is probably what you are doing right now.
 Continuously spending piles of money on visitor acquisition through different channels.
 SEO, SEM, direct mailing, remarketing, inbound & content marketing… There is a new buzzword for acquisition techniques every day, but somehow, they don’t show up in site conversions.
 And why spend money on visitors, when they can’t find the right products on your web?

 Well, it’s kind of logical.
-Whoever is going to a retail store and is looking for beer alley, is more likely to buy a beer.
-The same principle works in online as well – if you are looking for specific new smartphone, you are probably more intended to buy it rather than a random shopper, who found it by clicking on the banner.
-Based on the eConsultancy research, people using site search make 70% more conversions.
-70%!
-Try to imagine how much more visitors would you need, if you wanted to raise sales by this much.
+Whoever is going to a retail store and is looking for a beer alley, is more likely to buy a beer.
+The same principle works online as well – if you are looking for a specific new smartphone, you are probably more intended to buy it rather than a random shopper, who found it by clicking on the banner.
+Based on the eConsultancy research, people using site search have an almost 70% higher conversion rate.

 Okay, lots of online retailers are handling their product portfolio in a “customers want it” way.
-This is sadly based on actual sales, but not truly on customers needs.
-Customers will only ever buy items that you stock, but what if they need something else?.
+This is sadly based on actual sales, but not truly on customers’ needs.
+Customers will only ever buy items that you stock, but what if they need something else?
 On-site search can tell you what your customers are looking for, and therefore what they really need.
-Following the trending searches can help you list the right products and offer what customers really look for.
+Following the trend, searches can help you list the right products and offer what customers really look for.